klwlau/ubuntuInstallAnaconda3Script/README.md

-# A simple script to install Anaconda3 on ubuntu
+# A simple way to install Anaconda3 on ubuntu

 To install Anaconda3 on ubuntu, first clone the file from github by running the following on ubuntu terminal: